THE HEART OF COLOMBIA

 After an early breakfast we’ll transport back to Pereira’s airport, taking the short flight back to Medellín.
 The day is yours for R&R, shopping, and exploring this amazing city one last time.
 We’ll reconvene for our final group dinner and farewell at a spectacular restaurant located inside a beautiful house in the El Poblado neighborhood with contemporary cuisine based on local ingredients and flavors with creative, modern dishes.

 Plan your airport departure for the morning or mid-day.
 The airport is a 1-hr to 1.5-hr drive from Medellin (located in Rio Negro, east of Medellin).
 You’ll receive a transfer to the airport according to your flight time.

-$2495 per person, based on double occupancy (with a quad room for one night during our farmhouse stay).
+$2495 per person, double occupancy (with a quad room for one night during our farmhouse stay)